 Prospecting, cold outreach, marketing, and advertising can be challenging and time-consuming to do in-house.
 These lead generation activities require lots of research, content creation, tech and other tools, which means they also need lots of resources.

-Lead generation can also be a ‘feast or famine’ situation, especially as a company ramps up its marketing efforts, moves upmarket, or changes its target markets.
+Lead generation can also be a ‘feast or famine’ situation, especially as a company ramps up its marketing efforts, moves upmarket, enters a new market, or changes its target markets.
 Inconsistent lead generation wreaks havoc on sales quotas.

-- Outsourcing lead generation reduces or removes the ramp-up time that is needed to get BDRs or SDRs doing outreach.
+Outsourcing lead generation reduces or removes the ramp-up time that is needed to get business development reps or sales development reps doing outreach.

-- Most outbound sales reps hired internally tend to be less experienced and therefore less efficient at capturing quality leads.
-A seasoned external sales team may be more productive.
+Most internally-hired outbound sales reps tend to be less experienced and therefore less efficient at capturing quality leads.
+A seasoned outsourced sales team may be more productive.

-- With prospecting off their plates, your internal team can focus on negotiating and closing.
+With prospecting off their plates, your internal sales team can focus on negotiating and closing with existing prospects.

-Now that we’ve talked about how other companies outsource, it’s time to look at your own process and whether outsourcing is a good fit.
-Here are four things to think about:
+Now that we’ve talked about how other companies outsource sales, it’s time to look at your own sales process and determine whether sales outsourcing is a good fit for you.
+Here are a few things to consider:

-Do you have what you need to achieve your goals?
+Do you currently have what you need to achieve your goals?

 Are you willing to give up some measure of control?

-There’s an understandable impulse to keep everything in-house and under your direct supervision.
+There’s an understandable impulse to keep every sales function in-house and under your direct supervision.
 It can be hard to trust others to do the work.
-You won’t be able to go through every detail with your outsourcing vendor’s team.
+Unlike an internal approach, you won’t be able to go through every detail with your outsourced sales team.

 If it’s low, you might not generate enough sales revenue to justify having outside lead gen bringing in those “smaller fish” for you to close, for instance.
 Same for super-short sales cycles and non-persona targeted sales (i.e.: you’re selling to everyone anyway so outsourced lead gen might not be a help).

-What effect will outsourcing have on your company culture?
+What effect will sales outsourcing have on your company culture?

-6 questions to ask when considering working with an outsourcing company
+6 questions to ask when considering working with a sales outsourcing company

-If you decide that outsourcing part or all of your sales process is right for your company, finding a reputable outsourcing company to partner with is the biggest success factor.
-Here are the questions you need to ask as you vet potential vendors:
+If you decide that outsourcing part or all of your sales process is right for your company, finding reputable vendors for sales partnerships is the biggest success factor.
+Here are the questions you need to ask when you vet a potential outsourcing partner: